What is a VPN protocol?

 When looking at VPNs, one thing you'll notice is that many of them advertise the use of different VPN protocols, with the best VPNs even having their own custom-made protocols.

-This is all well and good, but in all likelihood the average person doesn't know what a VPN protocol is.
-This also means that you might not understand the different benefits of various protocols, and which ones you should be using for enhanced security or super-fast speeds.
+This is all well and good, but you may be wondering what a VPN protocol is.
+You might not understand the different benefits of various protocols, and which ones you should be using for enhanced security or super-fast speeds.

-In this article we'll take you through what a VPN protocol actually is, how they work, and the differences between various protocols.
+We'll take you through what a VPN protocol actually is, how they work, and what differences to look out for.

 The best VPN on the market: NordVPN

 In our testing, NordVPN came out on top as the very best VPN around.
 It unblocked every streaming site we tested it with, has some of the fastest connection speeds of any VPN as well as providing class-leading privacy.
-Plans start from $3.39 per month, and there's even a 30-day money-back guarantee, so you can try it out to see if it's right for you.
+Plans start from $3.09 per month ($83.43 up front pre-tax).
+There's 3 extra months of free protection and a 30-day money-back guarantee, so you can try it out to see if it's right for you.

 What is a VPN protocol?

 VPN protocols are essentially what makes a VPN work.
-In a VPN, the protocol is a specific set of rules that dictate how data is sent between your device and your VPN provider’s server.
+It dictates how data is sent between your device and your VPN provider’s server.

 VPN